PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 ```
 ![Filtered Output](\images\13_CopilotLlama\40.png)

-11. If we were to test and output this variable value in the test pane, we will get the table output as :
+11- If we were to test and output this variable value in the test pane, we will get the table output as :

 ```
 [{“Month”:“January”,“Product”:“AeroFusion Blender”,“SalesAmount”:7500},
 {“Month”:“January”,“Product”:“SolarX PowerPack”,“SalesAmount”:6200},
 {“Month”:“January”,“Product”:“QuantumLight Glasses”,“SalesAmount”:5600}]
 ```
-We will do one more formatting of this output to serialize this json into a string readable format as shown below *< Material Name >: < Vendor Name >: < Lead Time Days >: < Quality Score >: <Unit Price Dollars >* .
+We will do one more formatting of this output to serialize this json into a string readable format as shown below ** < Month >: < Product >: < Sales Amount >** .
 The reason for doing this is because the LLM input should be a string and hence the table has to be serialized to the string format.

 ```
 January:AeroFusion Blender:7500,